 Install Nougat If You Want to Improve Your Security

-If you value your device's security you'll probably want to install the Samsung Galaxy Note 5 Nougat update soon after it arrives.
+If you value your device's security you'll probably want to install Samsung Galaxy Note 5 Nougat update on your device.

-The initial batch of Galaxy Note 5 Nougat updates featured Samsung's March security patch but more recent updates feature the latest patches from both Samsung and Google.
+The initial batch of Galaxy Note 5 Nougat updates featured Samsung's March security patch but more recent Nougat builds feature the latest patches from both Samsung and Google.
+You can read more about them over on Samsung's website.

 On top of those patches, the Samsung Galaxy Note 5 Nougat update also brings Samsung Pass to the device for the first time.